johndcobb/johndcobb.github.io/organizing/appliedAGinNZ2024.md

 - [Anand Deopurkar](https://ananddeopurkar.org/) (Australian National University)
   <details>
     <summary>How twisty is that orbit?</summary>
-    Abstract: Fix a polynomial P.  How complicated is the set of all polynomials obtained from P by changes of coordinates?
+    Abstract: Fix a polynomial $P$.
+How complicated is the set of all polynomials obtained from $P$ by changes of coordinates?
 This question, and many others, generalise as follows: given a representation an algebraic group, how complicated is the orbit of a given element?
 I will describe some answers, featuring toric varieties, Newton polyhedra, and stacks.
   </details>

 - [Jörg Frauendiener](https://www.otago.ac.nz/maths-and-stats/people/professor-jorg-frauendiener) (University of Otago)